Georgia’s Smart gets 10-year extension, raise to $10.25M

 ATHENS, Ga.
-(AP) — Georgia coach Kirby Smart has agreed to a contract extension through the 2031 season that strengthens his status as one of college football’s highest-paid coaches.
+(AP) — Georgia’s Kirby Smart has agreed to a contract extension through the 2031 season, a 10-year agreement worth more than $110 million that makes him the latest coach to land the type of megadeal that is becoming increasingly common in college football.

+Smart joins Alabama’s Nick Saban, Ohio State’s Ryan Day, LSU’s Brian Kelly, Michigan State’s Mel Tucker and Texas A&M’s Jimbo Fisher as college football coaches who will make at least $9 million in 2022.

-The extension comes after Smart led the Bulldogs to last season’s national championship, the first for Georgia since 1980.
+The extension comes after Smart led the Bulldogs to Georgia’s first national championship since 1980.

 “Coach Smart’s impact on the University of Georgia extends far past his significant accolades as our head football coach,” athletic director Josh Brooks said in a statement.
 “He and his wife are Bulldogs through and through, and it is evident that Athens and UGA mean as much to him as he means to us.